tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 ## A caveat

-Based on our answers, the verses for two and three bottles/elixirs should follow the same pattern and match everything except the numbers.
+Based on our answers, the verse for when we have `2` elixirs of joy and `3` should essentially be identical (except the numbers).
 Let's see if this holds:

 ```{diff}
 3 elixirs of joy on the wall, 3 elixirs of joy.